ConvertKit/convertkit-wordpress-libraries/DEVELOPMENT.md

 # Development Guide

-This document describes the high level workflow used when working on the ConvertKit WordPress Plugin.
+This document describes the high level workflow used when working on the ConvertKit WordPress Libraries.

 You're free to use your preferred IDE and Git client.

 ## Prerequisites

-If you haven't yet set up your local development environment with the ConvertKit Plugin repository installed, refer to the [Setup Guide](SETUP.md).
+If you haven't yet set up your local development environment with the ConvertKit WordPress Libraries repository installed, refer to the [Setup Guide](SETUP.md).

 ## Create a Branch